A Free Walking Tour in Brussels, Belgium with Sandeman’s New Europe Tours

 I’m normally the head schemer when it comes to planning an itinerary, but after working last fall in the United States and coming back from a New Year’s trip to Budapest, my mind was exhausted.

 It originally began with her wanting to go to Cologne, Germany.
 Selfishly, I wasn’t too keen on the destination for my first visit to Germany.
 Then she suggested a random small town in Germany.
-I countered back by suggesting Strasbourg, France…

 By the time she finally decided on Brussels, Belgium *insert sigh of relief here*, the whole trip was very last minute.

-With such a short trip, it was important to spend our time wisely.
-Cara booked a free walking tour of downtown Brussels with Sandeman’s New Europe tours—she has done several free walking tours where she has traveled and she said it was a great way to see a city.
+Cara booked a free walking tour of downtown Brussels with Sandeman’s New Europe Tours—she has done several free walking tours where she has traveled and she said it was a great way to see a city.

 So we went.

-We were blessed to have Maggie as a guide for the 2.5 hour walking tour.
-The way Maggie lived, breathed and shared her passion for Brussels was contagious—it would have taken great effort to ignore her energy as she led the group.
+We were blessed to have Maggie as a guide for the 2.5-hour walking tour.
+The way Maggie lived, breathed, and shared her passion for Brussels was contagious—it would have taken great effort to ignore her energy as she led the group.

-There’s nothing I could possibly write about Brussels to remotely match Maggie’s knowledge and expression, but I do want to share some interesting tidbits of information that she had pointed out during the tour.
+There’s nothing I could possibly write about Brussels to remotely match Maggie’s knowledge and expression, but I do want to share some interesting tidbits of information that she pointed out during the tour.

 IMG_0512